gcallah/Rationalism/CommonCause/common.md

 veil of neutrality.

 "How so?" you may ask.
 Well, let us start off with some simple examples, and work our way forward from there.
-To start, let us imagine a serial killer who insists that, if classical liberalism is as good as its word, it ought to be neutral among his end of killing as much as possible and his victims desire to not be killed.
+Firstly, let us imagine a serial killer who insists that, if classical liberalism is as good as its word, it ought to be neutral among his end of killing as much as possible and his victims desire to not be killed.
 What